doolanshire/Combat-Models/beall/README.md

 of battles with input values directly taken from Beall's thesis.
 Simply uncomment the corresponding lines to run them.

+## Files

+* **beall.py**: Python file containing the simulation (class and method definitions) and some example battles at the end.
+* **battle.f**: Mr. Beall's original Fortran 77 program, as transcribed from his thesis.
+I was able to compile it successfully using [GFortran](https://www.gnu.org/software/gcc/fortran/) on Linux Mint, but your mileage may vary.

 ## To do

 At some point, and when I'm done with other projects, I might modify the program to load battle data from external CSV files, in order to simplify playing around with the simulation.